adrianaixba/developer.chrome.com/site/en/docs/lighthouse/pwa/apple-touch-icon/index.md

 is_outdated: true
 ---

+{% Aside 'caution' %}
+PWA testing in Lighthouse is deprecated.
+For more information on its deprecation see [Chrome’s updated Installability Criteria](https://developer.chrome.com/blog/update-install-criteria).
+For guidance on testing, refer to the [PWA documentation](https://developer.chrome.com/docs/devtools/progressive-web-apps/).
+{% endAside %}

 When iOS Safari users add [Progressive Web Apps (PWAs)](https://web.dev/explore/progressive-web-apps#make-it-installable) to their home screens, the icon that appears is called the *Apple touch icon*.
 You can specify what icon your app should use by including a